apache/druid/docs/content/ingestion/schema-design.md

 If the user wishes to ingest a column as a numeric-typed dimension (Long or Float), it is necessary to specify the type of the column in the `dimensions` section of the `dimensionsSpec`.
 If the type is omitted, Druid will ingest a column as the default String type.

+There are performance tradeoffs between string and numeric columns.
+Numeric columns are generally faster to group on than string columns.
+But unlike string columns, numeric columns don't have indexes, so they are generally slower to filter on.

 See [Dimension Schema](../ingestion/index.html#dimension-schema) for more information.

 ## High cardinality dimensions (e.g. unique IDs)